amoldighe/amoldighe.github.io/_posts/2017-09-15-reviving-corrupt-kvm-vm.md

 /dev/nbd1p1: LABEL="cloudimg-rootfs" UUID="97cea586-4b5c-4710-8d23-5cae6c12ae40" TYPE="ext4" PARTUUID="000c5984-01"
 ```

-As the /etc/fstab entry corresponds to the UUID of the OLD VM 's block device, this UUID needs to be mapped to new VM.
+As the /etc/fstab entry corresponds to the UUID of the OLD VM 's block device, this same UUID needs to be mapped to new VM.

 Please note, if tune2fs commands prompts for a fsck on the file system, go ahead a do the same as below.
 If not then, tune2fs should set the new UUID for block device.